openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Credential formats expressed as binary data MUST be base64url-encoded and returned as a JSON string.

-Below is a non-normative example of a Credential Response in a synchronous flow for a credential in JWT VC format (JSON encoded):
+Below is a non-normative example of a Credential Response in a just-in-time issuance flow for a credential in JWT VC format (JSON encoded):

 ```
 HTTP/1.1 200 OK